xpress-embedo/STM32F4/Graphics.md

     * This is also called as **Pixel Depth**, **Color Depth** or **Bit Depth**
     * This depends on the pixel format and is measured in bpp (bits per pixel)
 * Pixel Density (PPI-Pixel Per Inch)
+  * Pixel Density is measured in PPI which means Pixel Per Inch.
+  * It denotes how many pixels are there in per inch of the display.
+  * More pixels/inch means more clarity of the image and texts shown on the display.
+  * As PPI of the display increases, it is capable of showing high resolution images (more pixel information) in less space without or with less degradation of the quality of the image.
 * Pixel Color Depth (Bit Depth)
 * Pixel Format (Color Formats)
   * The following tables shows some pixel formats (color formats).